timeplus-io/docs/docs/getting-started.md

 # Getting started

 This tutorial teaches you how to load data into Timeplus and run analytics queries over the data.
 To perform this tutorial, you need an active Timeplus account.
-If you dont have a Timeplus account, send email to `eng@timeplus.io` and request an account.
+If you don't have a Timeplus account, send email to `eng@timeplus.io` and request an account.

 ## Add Data

-To help you quicky get started, we setup each tenant with the demo dataset.
+To help you quickly get started, we setup each tenant with the demo dataset.
 Please check the schema and common queries on [Demo Scenario](usecases) page.
 You can explore and query the streams right away.

 Of course, you can load your own data, such as

 * [Upload a CSV file](ingestion#load-sample-streaming-data)
-* [Create a Kafka source](ingestion#kafka) to load JSON documents from Confluent Cloud or Apache Kafka culster.
+* [Create a Kafka source](ingestion#kafka) to load JSON documents from Confluent Cloud or Apache Kafka cluster.

 ## Explore Data